General FAQsFrequently Asked Questions

 How much does this policy cost?

 Your premiums will depend on a variety of factors such as the location and type of property you own, your building and contents sum insured, and basic excess levels chosen.

-While home & contents insurance also covers your property for certain expenses, it will not cover damage incurred while your property is being used for rental purposes.
-Landlords insurance is designed specifically for rental properties, covering not only natural events but also malicious damage caused by a tenant.
+While home and contents insurance also covers your property for certain expenses, it won’t cover damage incurred while your property is being used for rental purposes.
+Landlords insurance is designed specifically for rental properties — covering not only natural events, but also malicious acts and theft caused by a tenant.

 How do I lodge a landlords insurance claim?

 It’s easy to lodge a landlords insurance claim with Australian Seniors.
 You can lodge a claim online.

 Alternatively, you can call our claims team on 13 13 43 and our personal claims agents will help you through the process, step by step.

 Yes.
 With Seniors Landlords Insurance, you can cancel your policy by contacting us.
 If you’ve already paid a yearly premium, we’ll refund the full amount less the amount covering the period you’re insured for and any government or statutory charges we’re unable to recover.
 You can also cancel your policy for a full refund, less any unrecoverable government or statutory charges, within 14 days of purchasing if you’re not completely satisfied, provided you haven’t made a claim in this time.